Q& A: How does a Dyslexia Test Work?

 What is a dyslexia test?

 A dyslexia test is a diagnostic test that identifies whether or not a person has the condition of dyslexia.
 Dyslexia can impede reading and spelling, as well as writing and planning.
 The test is a verbal and written process only.
-The test report will state that your child either has the condition of dyslexia or that this cannot be confirmed at this time.
+The test report will state that you (or your child) either has the condition of dyslexia or that this cannot be confirmed at this time.

 -